NickNaso/node-simdb/README.md

 # node-simdb

+**node-simdb** is a binding of **SimDB** is a key value store that uses arbitrary byte data (of arbitrary length) as both the key and the value.
+It additionally uses shared memory, which allows processes to communicate with each other quickly.
+It is lock free and scales well with multiple threads writing, reading, and deleting concurrently.

 This package is a wrapper around the simdb C library.

 ## This module is under development yet :-)